On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference

-We note that, if $\mathcal{U}=(\{X\}, \varnothing)$ only contains a singleton $X$, then $X$ is trivially a potential leaf node in $\mathcal{U}$ with respect to any $\cal K$ that does not contain any DCC of the form $X\tor\varnothing$.
-A leaf node of a directed graph is a vertex who has no child.
-Analogously, a potential leaf node defined above is a vertex who may have no child in at least one ${\cal G}$ in $[\mathcal{G}^*, {\cal K}]$ (see Lemma~9 in the supplementary material for more details).
-Now, we give the sufficient and necessary condition for a set of DCCs $\cal K$ to be consistent with ${\cal G}^*$.
+We note that if $\mathcal{U}=(\{X\}, \varnothing)$ only contains a singleton $X$, then $X$ is trivially a potential leaf node in $\mathcal{U}$ with respect to any $\cal K$ that does not contain any DCC of the form $X\tor\varnothing$.
+A leaf node of a directed graph is a vertex that has no child.
+Analogously, a potential leaf node defined above is a vertex that may have no child in at least one ${\cal G}$ in $[\mathcal{G}^*, {\cal K}]$ (see Lemma~\ref{lem:app-pln} in Appendix for more details).
+Now, we present the sufficient and necessary condition for a set of DCCs $\cal K$ to be consistent with ${\cal G}^*$.

 \begin{theorem} Let $\mathcal{G}^*$ be a CPDAG and $\cal K$ be a set of DCCs over ${\bf V}(\mathcal{G}^*)$.
 Then, the following two statements are equivalent. \begin{enumerate} \item[(i)] $\cal K$ is consistent with $\mathcal{G}^*$. \item[(ii)] {\rm (Potential-leaf-node condition)} Any connected undirected induced subgraph of $\mathcal{G}^*$ has a potential leaf node with respect to ${\cal K}$ and $\mathcal{G}^*$. \end{enumerate} \end{theorem}